TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Proposed Model

 \subsection{Framework}

-In this paper, we present the TPGNN model, which consists of the propagator and node-wise encoder, to efficiently gain knowledge from high-order neighbors.
-The overview architecture of TPGNN is illustrated in Figure \ref{fig:framework}.
-There are two main components: (1) propagator is used to propagate the information preserved in the anchor nodes to multi-hop neighbors, so as to simultaneously update the node state of neighbors and inject high-order information; (2) node-wise encoder is used to learn node representations without querying any temporal neighbors via capturing the importance of messages from multi-hop neighbors, mitigating the over-smoothing as well as achieving efficiency in inference.
-To be specific, we first sample a batch of edges from the temporal graph to form the subgraph, then leverage node-wise encoder to calculate node representations.
-Then, the learned representations are simultaneously fed into a propagator to update the node state and a decoder to perform the downstream task (e.g., link prediction).
-As we have a model with $k$ layers, each node in the temporal graph preserves $k$ memories, each of which is updated via the messages from the corresponding layer.
-For example, the 1-hop memory is updated by the messages from the 1-hop neighbors.
+The proposed TPGNN consists of two main components: the propagator and the node-wise encoder.
+The propagator is responsible for propagating the knowledge from the anchor nodes to their multi-hop neighbors, updating the node state of neighbors, and injecting high-order information.
+The node-wise encoder, on the other hand, learns node representations by capturing the importance of messages from multi-hop neighbors, mitigating over-smoothing, and achieving efficiency in inference.
+In more detail, TPGNN constructs a subgraph by sampling a batch of edges from the temporal graph and aggregates node representations using the node-wise encoder.
+Then, the learned representations are inputted into the propagator and decoder for updating node states and performing downstream tasks such as link prediction.
+The model has $k$ layers, and each node in the temporal graph preserves $k$ memories that are updated using messages from the corresponding layer.
+For instance, the 1-hop memory is updated by the messages from the 1-hop neighbors.